 Proposals will be reviewed by at least three reviewers external to Horticulture Innovation Lab.
 Reviewers are solicited worldwide and have relevant experience to the topic areas.
-External reviewer ratings and comments will be combined with those of the Horticulture Innovation Lab Management Entity.
+External reviewer ratings and comments will be combined with those of the Horticulture Innovation Lab Management Entity and USAID/Tajikistan.
 Final approval of all Horticulture Innovation Lab projects is made by the Horticulture Innovation Lab Management Entity in consultation with the USAID AOR.

 Proposals will be rated by the following criteria:

-- Project impact: How well does the proposed project contribute to attainment of the Horticulture Innovation Lab and Feed the Future goals, objectives and themes?
+• Project impact: How well does the proposed project meet the research needs outlined by the Mission in this RFP?
+How well does the proposed project contribute to attainment of the Horticulture Innovation Lab and Feed the Future goals, objectives and themes?
 What is the potential for success?
+(20%)

-(15 points) - Capacity building: How well do the degree, faculty exchange, certificate and short-term training programs build capacity for sustaining future horticulture development in the focus countries?
-How well are university faculty, and graduate and undergraduate students from focus countries engaged in the project?
-Is a significant (and appropriate) amount of funding is being provided to the focus-country organizations?
-(10 points) - Scientific merit: How important is the proposed activity to advancing knowledge and understanding in the focus area of horticulture?
+- Capacity building: How well do the degree, faculty exchange, certificate and/or short-term training programs build capacity for sustaining future horticulture development in the focus country?
+Are university faculty, graduate and/or undergraduate students from the focus country engaged in the project?
+If so, in what ways and how well are they engaged?
+Is a significant (and appropriate) amount of funding being provided to the focus-country organizations?
+(15%) - Scientific merit: How appropriate are the proposed activities to advancing knowledge and understanding in the focus topic and region?
 To what extent are the activities focused on addressing bottlenecks in the system?
 To what extent do the proposed activities utilize "leap frog" or "disruptive" technologies and explore creative and original concepts?
 Are the proposed research and outreach methods appropriate?
 Can the proposed research be technically implemented within the proposed time frame and budget and given the available resources?
 Are proposed research and extension activities effectively targeted towards project objectives?
-(15 points) - Participatory partnerships: How well qualified is the research team to conduct the project?
+(20%) - Participatory partnerships: How well qualified is the research team to conduct the project?
 Is the proposed team sufficiently diverse institutionally (universities, IARCs, NGOs, Private Sector, etc.), disciplinarily (social, biological and physical scientists), and by gender for the intended research?
 Is a socio-economist included in the project?
-Were developing country stakeholders and/or USAID Missions sufficiently involved in the conception and design of the research application?
-How well does the research proposal integrate stakeholders into the research program?
+Were developing country stakeholders and USAID Mission sufficiently involved in the conception and design of the research application?
+How well does the research proposed integrate local partners and other stakeholders into the research program?
 Have collaborations been forged with other groups involved in similar work?
 Effectiveness of identified groups of local stakeholders?
-(15 points)
+(15%) - Gender and enabling environment: How well is the gender of stakeholders (end-users, trainees, and other participants) taken into account?
+To what extent has gender sensitivity been integrated into activities?
+How well does the proposed activity broaden the participation of women?
+Has significant consideration been given to gender issues in project development?
+Does the project contribute to policies and/or market access that will ultimately alleviate poverty, enhance quality of life, and improve economic livelihoods of woman and their families?
+(15%) - Monitoring, evaluation and impact plan: How well is the Monitoring and Evaluation (M&E) plan developed and designed specifically for the proposed project?
+Are benchmarks established so progress toward achieving objectives can be measured?
+Are the measures of success measurable and the documentation of success legitimate?
+Does the M&E plan indicate the stages of the project where reflective action will be taken and what mechanisms will be in place to take action on the outcomes of these reflections?
+(15%)